 K-12 Schools in the United States

 In the United States, students usually begin a formal educational program around age five or six in kindergarten.
 Children then complete grade levels one to 12 before attending college or university.
 There are two types of kindergarten through grade 12 (K-12) schools in the United States: public and private.
 Laws regarding ages for compulsory education vary by state.
 These laws apply to both public and private K-12 schools.
-For a better understanding of these requirements, talk to school officials in the state in which you plan to live.
+For a better understanding of these requirements please visit our Kindergarten to Grade 12 Schools page and talk to school officials in the state in which you plan to live.

 Public K-12 Schools